8 Adventure-Packed Horse Riding Destinations

 Horse riding tours in Peru take visitors to famous Inca temples like Chuspiyoc, Lanlacuyoc, and the Temple of the Moon.
 Riders will pass by remote Andean communities and Inca ruins like Tambomachay, Sacsayhuaman, Qenko, and Puca Pucara.
-You will see the caves that the Quechua community of Pichingoto once called home, and visit the Inti Punku (the Sun Gate) archaeological site before topping it all off with a visit to Machu Picchu.
+You’ll get the chance to see the caves that the Quechua community of Pichingoto once called home, and visit the Inti Punku (the Sun Gate) archaeological site, topping it all off with a visit to Machu Picchu.

 3. Cappadocia, Turkey

-Known as the “Land of Beautiful Horses,” there’s simply no better way to explore Cappadocia’s emblematic fairy chimneys, those mushroom and anthill shaped towers that make the place so easy to recognize, than on horseback.
+Known as the “Land of Beautiful Horses,” there’s simply no better way to explore Cappadocia’s emblematic fairy chimneys, as well as those mushroom and anthill shaped towers, than on horseback.

 On a horse riding tour in Cappadocia, you will ride past orchards, arid plateaus, and intriguing moonscapes.
 You’ll experience the traditional Turkish lifestyle, as you will meet locals who still live in houses carved into the sandstone formations.
 In fact, you can even spend the night in some of these dwellings.
 Alternatively, you can camp out under the stars.
 Whatever you choose, finger-licking Turkish cuisine and refreshing Turkish tea will be plentiful.

 Tours vary from a few hours to a few days.
 For the full experience, be prepared for long hours in the saddle.